 The pandemic of 2020 has forever changed the restaurant industry.
-Read here to find out how your restaurant is impacted in The Next Normal.
+Read here to learn about new restaurant equipment needs in the new world.

 Restaurant Equipment Needs in the New World: Draft Beverages